 Painting your home doesn’t have to be expensive.
 With smart planning, you can save money without sacrificing quality.

-To stay within budget, compare multiple quotes, choose durable yet affordable paints, and handle simple prep work yourself.
-These steps can help you get the best value without compromising quality.
+To stay within budget, compare quotes, choose durable paint, and handle simple preparation tasks yourself.